-With emergence of new technology in the world, security of one’s privacy has become very significant issue.
+With the emergence of new technology in the world, the security of one’s privacy has become a very significant issue.
 People all around the world are using smartphones and are using various techniques to keep their smartphones more secure.
 People may put a unique pattern or even a password to unlock their phones.
 This is essential so that their information remains secure from others.

 Why we need biometric security?